hyperledger-archives/sawtooth-core/source/txn_family_tutorial.rst

 Clone the Repository
 ====================

-From following the Sawtooth Lake Tutorial, You should already have several repositories cloned:
+From following the Sawtooth Lake Tutorial, you should already have several repositories cloned:

 .. code-block:: console